Floer theory for Lagrangian cobordisms: Applications and examples

 \subsubsection{Non-invertible Lagrangian concordances}

-Here we will prove the statement that \begin{Prop} In all contact spaces $(\R^{2n+1},\xi_{\OP{std}})$ with $n \ge 1$ there exists a Legendrian $n$-sphere $\Lambda$ of $\OP{tb}=-1$ which is fillable by a Lagrangian disc, but for which there is no Lagrangian concordance to the standard Legendrian sphere $\Lambda_0$ of $\OP{tb}=-1$.
+Here we will prove the statement that \begin{Prop} In all contact spaces $(\R^{2n+1},\xi_{\OP{std}})$ with $n \ge 1$ there exists a Legendrian $n$-sphere $\Lambda$ of $\mathtt{tb}=(-1)^{n(n-1)/2+1}$ which is fillable by a Lagrangian disc, but which admits no Lagrangian concordance to the standard Legendrian sphere $\Lambda_0$ of $\mathtt{tb}=(-1)^{n(n-1)/2+1}$.
 (Recall that the filling induces a Lagrangian concordance from $\Lambda_0$ to $\Lambda$.) \end{Prop} In \cite{Chantraine_Non_symmetry} the first author proved that the relation of Lagrangian concordance is not symmetric by establishing the above proposition in the case $n=1$.
-In particular, it was shown that the Legendrian representative $\Lambda_{9_{46}} \subset (\R^3,\xi_{\OP{std}})$ of the knot $9_{46}$ as depicted in Figure \ref{fig:946} (satisfying $\OP{tb}=-1$; this is maximal for this smooth knot class), which is fillable by a Lagrangian disc, is not concordant to the standard Legendrian unknot $\Lambda_0$ of $\OP{tb}=-1$.
+More precisely, it was shown there that the Legendrian representative $\Lambda_{9_{46}} \subset (\R^3,\xi_{\OP{std}})$ of the knot $9_{46}$ as depicted in Figure \ref{fig:946} (satisfying $\mathtt{tb}=-1$; this is maximal for this smooth knot class), which is fillable by a Lagrangian disc, is not concordant to the standard Legendrian unknot $\Lambda_0$ of $\mathtt{tb}=-1$.

 Recall that an exact Lagrangian filling by a disc can be used to construct a concordance $C$ from $\Lambda_0$ to $\Lambda_{9_{46}}$, which was explicitly described in the same article.
 One such concordance is described in Figure \ref{fig:concordance946} below.
-Notice that along the entire concordance the leftmost cusp-edge $p$ is fixed, and so we can assume that the cylinder $C$ coincides with the trivial cylinder $\mathbb{R}\times l$ for a small arc $p \in l \subset \Lambda_{9_{46}}$ inside a neighbourhood of this cusp.
+Note that along the entire concordance the leftmost cusp-edge $p$ is fixed, and so we can assume that the cylinder $C$ coincides with the trivial cylinder $\mathbb{R}\times l$ for a small arc $p \in l \subset \Lambda_{9_{46}}$ inside a neighbourhood of this cusp.
 This fact will be important below.

 Using the results in the current article, the non-existence of a concordance from $\Lambda_{9_{46}}$ to $\Lambda_0$ can be reproved by applying Corollary \ref{cor:concobstruction} together with the calculations in \cite{Chantraine_Non_symmetry}.
 Namely, in the latter article it is shown that, for an appropriate pair $\varepsilon_0,\varepsilon_1$ of augmentations of the Chekanov-Eliashberg algebra of $\Lambda_0$, we have